 02 of 10

-Put Painting Ideas Down on Paper, in a Sketchbook or Journal
+Put Painting Ideas Down on Paper

 Don't be misled or intimidated by the pages you see reproduced from sketchbooks where everything is immaculately executed, with every page a perfect sketch.
-A sketchbook is a working tool for ideas and record keeping, not a work for display.
+A sketchbook is a working tool for ideas and record keeping, not for display.
 What you put in it and how you do it is entirely personal, like a diary.

 03 of 10

-Gather Painting Ideas from the World You Live In
+Gather Painting Ideas From the World You Live In

 While traveling to new locations can be exciting, the place to start gathering ideas is where you are right now.
 Your living room and kitchen will provide props for a still life.
 A garden will provide plants and flowers that change with the seasons.
 A scenic viewpoint will provide a landscape or cityscape that changes with the time of day.
 Persuade family members to pose for you, or sketch passer's by from a coffee shop.
 Paint the family cat or dog when it's asleep.
 Take photographs to use as a reference if you can't spend much time at a location.